The JWST Advanced Deep Extragalactic Survey: Discovery of an Extreme Galaxy Overdensity at $z = 5.4$ with JWST/NIRCam in GOODS-S: Data Observations

 Using the previously described photometry, we measure photometric redshifts with the template-fitting code \texttt{EAZY} \citep[][]{Brammer:2008}.
 A more detailed description of this procedure will be discussed in a forthcoming paper from the JADES Collaboration (Hainline et al., in preparation).
 We briefly summarize here the main steps of the photometric redshift process. \texttt{EAZY} uses a chi-square ($\chi^2$) minimization technique to model the broadband spectral energy distributions (SEDs) for galaxies using linear combinations of galaxy templates.
 It is designed to be both fast and flexible, and has been used extensively in the literature to model the photometric redshifts of galaxies \citep[e.g.,][]{Newman:2013, Skelton:2014, Bouwens:2015}.

-We fit all of the available photometry for each object with \texttt{EAZY}, assuming circular apertures with diameters of $0.3^{\prime\prime}$.
+We fit all of the available photometry for each object with \texttt{EAZY}, assuming the rescaled Kron small photometry described in Section~\ref{SectionTwoOne}.
 For objects in the UDF, this includes photometry in nineteen filters.
 For objects in the JADES deep region but not in the UDF, this includes photometry in fourteen filters.
 For objects in the JADES medium region, this includes photometry in thirteen filters.
 We utilize sixteen templates in total to perform the fitting, which includes the nine \texttt{EAZY} ``v1.3'' templates, two additional templates for simple stellar populations with ages of $5\,\mathrm{Myr}$ and $25\,\mathrm{Myr}$, and five more templates with strong nebular continuum emission that were created using the Flexible Stellar Population Synthesis code \citep[\texttt{FSPS};][]{Conroy:2009, Conroy:2010}.
 These templates span a large range of stellar population properties and include contributions from both nebular continuum and line emission, as well as obscuration from dust.

 While the photometric calibration of JWST/NIRCam has improved significantly over the course of the last few months, there is still some uncertainty with these calibrations that needs to be taken into account.
-To this end, we iteratively calculate the photometric offset from the \texttt{EAZY} templates compared to the true JWST/NIRCam photometry.
+To this end, we iteratively calculate the photometric offset from the \texttt{EAZY} templates compared to the true JWST/NIRCam photometry, using a sample of galaxies with signal-to-noise ratios between 5 and 20 in F200W.
 These photometric offsets are relatively small (on the order of a few percent for both HST/ACS and JWST/NIRCam) and are subsequently applied to the entire photometric catalog.
 We choose not to adopt any apparent magnitude priors, but we do make use of the template error file \textsc{``template\_error.v2.0.zfourge''}.